jportella93/jon-portella-blog/content/blog/how-to-use-a-vpn-to-change-your-public-ip-address-from-the-command-line-2/index.md

 ---
-title: How To Use a VPN to Change Your Public IP Address From the Command Line
+title: How to Use a VPN to Change Your Public IP Address From the Command Line
-spoiler: A tutorial on setting a VPN and using it from the CLI to hide our IP and location
+spoiler: Learn how to change your public IP address using a VPN from the command line.
 date: 2021-03-08T14:03:39.417Z
 ---

+#### A tutorial on setting a VPN and using it from the CLI to hide our IP and location

 ![](images/0.png)